 German lawyers for Venture Capital Investment

-Venture capital (or venture capital / short: VC) is perhaps the most important form of financing for ambitious start-ups.
+Venture capital (or venture capital / short: VC) is perhaps the most important form of financing for ambitious start-ups in Germany.
 In addition to the economic risks for investors, founders and the company itself, there are numerous legal and fiscal peculiarities to be considered in VC financing and it is necessary to balance the often conflicting interests of founders and investors.

 For a non-binding inquiry, please contact one of our lawyers directly by phone or e-mail or use the contact form at the bottom of this page.

-Venture Capital as a field of advice in commercial law
+Venture Capital as a field of advice in german commercial law

-The advice provided by our specialist lawyers for corporate law and tax law as well as our tax advisors in the VC area includes in particular
+The advice provided by our certified specialists for german corporate law and tax law as well as our tax advisors in the VC area includes in particular

 - Strategic support for investors, founders and start-ups in investment and tax matters (negotiation of termsheets, NDAs, employee shareholdings, etc.)